 None of the natural and artificial sweeteners I list below will affect your blood sugar in their raw form, but you have to make sure that the manufacturer hasn’t added anything else to the product such as fillers or flavors.

 With the exception of aspartame, none of the sweeteners can actually be broken down by the body, which is why they won’t affect your blood sugar.
 Instead, they’ll pass through your systems without being digested, so they provide no extra calories.

-I’m often asked if Stevia good for people with diabetes.
+I’m often asked if Stevia is good for people with diabetes.
 And I love that I can answer YES!
-Stevia is great for people with diabetes and will not raise blood sugars levels.
+Stevia is great for people with diabetes and will not raise blood sugar levels.
 It’s actually my sweetener of choice.

 So, what is Stevia?
-Stevia a completely natural sweetener since it’s simply an extract from the leaves of the plant species Stevia rebaudiana.
-Most grocery stores carry it and you can purchase it as a powder, extract, or as flavored drops.
+Stevia is a completely natural sweetener since it’s simply an extract from the leaves of the plant species Stevia Rebaudiana.
+Most grocery stores carry it and you can purchase it as a powder, extract, or flavored drops.